MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 Expressions can be compared using comparison operators (such as ==, !=, >, <), and can be combined using logical operators such as **and** (&&) and **or** (||).

+For more information on rule syntax, see the [Language reference guide](fpl-lang-ref.md).

 ### Examples of rules

 ```FraudProtectionLanguage